 Review general housekeeping details

-Address safety and confidentiality issues using the script created by the Partnership, prior to asking the pre-determined questions and prompts.
+Address safety and confidentiality issues using the script created by the Keystone Partnership, prior to asking the pre-determined questions and prompts.
 (See Appendices xx-xx for all facilitation scripts)

-Keep the discussion focused on the questions and intervene quickly in cases of possible disagreements or personal disclosures (See Appendix xx-xx for all questions.)
+Keep the discussion focused on the questions and intervene quickly in cases of possible disagreements or personal disclosures (See pg 40 for all questions.)

 Ensure that participants feel safe and comfortable in the environment and inform participants that they can leave at any time